randomcoder67/Minecraft-1.20.1-Villager-Trade-Rebalance-Port/README.md

 I haven't added the cartographer trades for the villager maps, not sure if that can be done with a simple datapack.
 I also didn't port the Wandering Trader changes, because who uses the Wandering Trader?

-I also modified the trades for the Weaponsmith and the Toolsmith in a similar way to the Armourer changes.
+Extra changes that aren't in the original experiment:
+* Changes to Toolsmith trades
+* Changes to Weaponsmith trades

 ## Dependencies

-This datapack is designed to work with a Fabric mod
+This datapack is designed to work with a Fabric mod:

 * [VillagerConfig](https://modrinth.com/mod/villagerconfig)
 * [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)